Close icon

 Course summary

-The MPhil in Egyptology is a two-year taught graduate degree that offers a satisfying, advanced course of study in the languages, cultures, and history of ancient Egypt.
+The MPhil in Egyptology is a two-year taught graduate degree that offers a satisfying and tailored advanced course of study in the languages, cultures, and history of ancient Egypt.
 While the MPhil functions as a course in its own right, it is also designed to take students to the stage where they can embark on doctoral research in Egyptology.

-The MPhil in Egyptology normally has two paths through the curriculum.
+The MPhil in Egyptology normally has two distinct paths through the curriculum.
 The first, Syllabus A, allows those with previous training in Egyptology to pursue their study of the subject to a higher level, to gain specialised expertise, and to begin advanced research in an area of their choice.
 The second, Syllabus B, enables graduates in another discipline to convert to Egyptology through a graduate level course that offers a certain amount of specialisation, including a significant element of advanced research.
-In both cases, syllabuses are tailored to the interests of individual students.
+In both cases, syllabuses are tailored to the interests of individual students as much as possible and as far as planned teaching and supervising specialism allows.

 Tuition fees